People

 Caitlin Donnelly

 Teaching Interests As a Lecturer who primarily teaches first- and second-year students, one of my main goals is to inspire students to become interested in learning more about biology and its relevance to their lives.
-By sparking their interest, and introducing them to a scientific way of thinking, I hope that they will start to […]
+By sparking their interest, and introducing them to a scientific way of thinking, I hope that they will start to consider the world around them in a different way, start asking questions, and gain a greater appreciation for the complexity and diversity of life.
+I aim to equip my students with skills that will be useful to them, whether in their day-to-day lives, or in future […]

 Shona Ellis